fedepaol/fedepaol.github.io/source/_posts/2016-04-20-happines-is-relative.markdown

 {% img center /images/relative_sample.png 200 %}

-The concept behind RelativeLayout is fairly simple. **In order to measure (and place) a certain child, you need to measure (and place) all the views that child depends** on in term of relationship.
-For this reason, the first thing RelativeLayout does is to build a graph of dependencies between the views.
+The concept behind RelativeLayout is fairly simple. **In order to measure (and place) a certain child, you need to measure (and place) all the views that child depends on** in term of relationship.
+For this reason, the first thing RelativeLayout does is to build a graph of dependencies between the children.
 Those dependencies determine the order in which the children are measured (i.e. first the views with no dependencies, then the views that depend only from the root, etc).

 This explains the need for two measurement passes: **the order the views need to be measured horizontally can be different from the order the views need to be measured vertically**.
 In my example, A does not have any _horizontal_ dependency but _vertically_ it depends on the size and the position of C.